republique-et-canton-de-geneve/blockchain-document-validateur/README.md

 -   WS_URI is a URI pointing to an Ethereum RPC endpoint (e.g:  [http://localhost:8545](http://localhost:8545/)) => The Ethereum node must be fully sync prior to use.
 -   LOCKED_ADDR is an Ethereum address used by the validate service to verify the transaction signer of the receipt (e.g: 0x533a245f03a1a46cacb933a3beef752fd8ff45c3)
 -   TIMEOUT is a UNIX timestamp to manage the expiration time of a private key.
 To generate one you could use the website [http://www.timestamp.fr/](http://www.timestamp.fr/)
+-   CSRF_TIME_LIMIT is the longevity of a CSRF Token in seconds.
+Should at least be 300.

 Optional :